mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 _7th-level House of Abiogenesis feature_

-Your Potion of Life grants increased potency to the life it creates.
-When you make a Potion of Life at size 2 or higher, you can apply its thrown effect to a Medium-sized object, which creates a Medium-sized alchemist's monster that uses a d8 Hit Dice and has Strength 17 (+3).
-Additionally, an alchemist's monster you create has Advantage on Strength-based ability checks and Strength Saving Throws; it counts as one size larger when determining its carrying capacity and the weight it can push, drag, or lift; its attacks deal an additional 1d6 damage per size category above Small; and when it is created, it gains Temporary Hit Points equal to five times the potion size.
+Your Potion of Life grants increased potency to the creatures it creates.
+When you make a Potion of Life at size 2 or bigger, you can apply its thrown effect to a Medium-sized object to create a Medium-sized alchemist's monster with d8 Hit Dice and Strength 17 (+3), and at potion size 3 or bigger, you can apply its thrown effect to a Large-sized object to create a Large-sized monster with d10 Hit Dice and Strength 19 (+4).
+An alchemist's monster you create above size Small has Advantage on Strength-based ability checks and Strength Saving Throws, counts as one size larger when determining its carrying capacity and the weight it can push, drag, or lift, and deals an additional 1d6 damage per size category above Small on any attack it makes.

-When you make a Potion of Life at size 3 or higher, you can apply its thrown effect to a Large-sized object, which creates a Large-sized alchemist's monster that uses a d10 Hit Dice and has Strength 19 (+4).
+Additionally, when you create an alchemist's monster, it gains Temporary Hit Points equal to five times the potion size.

 #### Monstrous Synergy